Frank Ocean: 2013–2016: Endless and Blonde

 In February 2013, Ocean confirmed that he had started work on his second studio album, which he confirmed would be another concept album.
 He revealed that he was working with Tyler, the Creator, Pharrell Williams, and Danger Mouse on the record.
 He later stated that he was being influenced by The Beach Boys and The Beatles.
 He stated he was interested in collaborating with Tame Impala and King Krule and that he would record part of the album in Bora Bora.

 On March 10, 2014, the song "Hero" was made available for free download on SoundCloud.
 The song is a collaboration with Mick Jones, Paul Simonon and Diplo and is a part of Converse's Three Artists.
 One Song series.

 In April 2014, Ocean stated that his second album was nearly finished.

 In September 2014, critical success and musical awards enabled new management and representation for Ocean.
-Ocean signed with Mark Gilespie of Three Six Zero Entertainment.
+Ocean signed with Mark Gillespie of Three Six Zero Entertainment.

 In June, Billboard reported that the singer was working with a string of artists such as Happy Perez (whom he worked with on nostalgia, ULTRA), Charlie Gambetta and Kevin Ristro, while producers Hit-Boy, Rodney Jerkins and Danger Mouse were also said to be on board.
 On November 29, 2014, Ocean released a snippet of a new song supposedly from his upcoming follow-up to Channel Orange called "Memrise" on his official Tumblr page.
 The Guardian described the song as: "...a song which affirms that despite reportedly changing labels and management, he has maintained both his experimentation and sense of melancholy in the intervening years".

 On April 6, 2015, Ocean announced that his follow-up to Channel Orange would be released in July.
 The album was ultimately not released in July, with no explanation given for its delay.
 The publication was rumoured to be called Boys Don't Cry, and the album was slated to feature the aforementioned "Memrise".
 In February 2016, Ocean was featured on Kanye West's album The Life of Pablo on the track "Wolves" along with Vic Mensa and Sia.
 A month later, the song was re-edited by West, and Ocean's part was separated and listed on the track list as its own song titled "Frank's Track".

 In July 2016, he hinted at a possible second album with an image on his website pointing to a July release date.
 The image shows a library card labeled Boys Don't Cry with numerous stamps, implying various due dates.
 The dates begin with July 2, 2015, and conclude with July 2016.
 Ocean's brother, Ryan Breaux, further suggested this release with an Instagram caption of the same library card photo reading "BOYS DON'T CRY #JULY2016".